How Do You Teach Phonics to Kids?

 When it comes to teaching children to read, there's no question that teaching them to read using the phonics system will be far more effective than the whole language method.
 However, there are different types of phonics systems that you can use such as analytic phonics, phonics through spelling, analogy phonics, embedded phonics, and synthetic phonics.
 With so many different phonics systems and types of phonics available, which one should you use?
 Which phonics method is the most effective at teaching kids to read?

-Synthetic phonics on the other hand, is an explicit phonics method that teaches kids how to convert letters into phonemes (sounds), and then blend (combine) the phonemes to form recognizable words.
+Synthetic phonics is an explicit phonics method that teaches kids how to convert letters into phonemes (sounds), and then blend (combine) the phonemes to form recognizable words.
 Systematic Synthetic Phonics, therefore, is a sequential order of teaching children to read through explicit instruction in learning and working with phonemes.
 This is the approach that we have used successfully to teach all of our children to read before they were even 3 years old.
-From our experience, this is one of the more simple and super effective types of phonics to teach young children to read.

 The synthetic phonics system is based on "synthesizing" words from its individual sounds.
 It involves decoding all of the phonemes of a word and then blending those sounds together to form the complete word.
 There are numerous studies that have reported the many benefits of using synthetic phonics.
 For example, in a National Reading Panel (NRP) report on reading instructions, the NRP stated that using systematic synthetic phonics helps to greatly improve children's alphabetic knowledge and word reading skills.
 The NRP even found that: